By Don Kenton Henry

 King had a soft mouth.
 That’s what my dad always said.
-King was dad’s prize, field bred and accomplished, orange and white Brittany Spaniel.
+King was dad’s prize, field-bred and accomplished, orange and white Brittany Spaniel.
 A “soft mouth” is a bird hunter’s parlance for a dog that will retrieve without ruffling a feather or bruising an already damaged quarry.
 This, and his ability to find quail or pheasants where other dogs found none, made King a stud dog in high demand throughout Central Indiana and Ohio.
-In addition to a beautiful, hand engraved over and under Remington shot gun, he was my dad’s pride and joy and one his few valuable possessions.
+In addition to a beautiful hand engraved over and under Remington shotgun, he was my dad’s pride and joy and one of his few valuable possessions.
 And it was King that was with him when he showed up at our door that Christmas day, 1965.
 Except that King stayed in the car.
 After all, he was a working dog and not to be coddled.

 We hadn’t seen either of them since Mom filed divorce papers back in October, two days past her thirty-seventh birthday.
-That happened after Dad lost his job as a used car salesman when he punched Mr. Richter, of Richter & Kern Buick, and knocked him through the plate glass window of the sales office onto the car lot after “one too many” over lunch at the pub across the street from the new car showroom.
+That happened after Dad lost his job as a used car salesman when he punched Mr. Richter, of Richter & Kern Buick.
+He knocked him through the plate glass window of the sales office onto the car lot after “one too many” over lunch at the pub across the street from the new car showroom.
 It just so happened the police station was two doors down from the pub.
-Mom had to bail Dad out of jail and the incident made second page in the Finn’s Landing Republican.
-She was certain it could cost her, her job as a Killarney County Extension Agent and that’s when she went to see Al Cole.
+Mom had to bail Dad out of jail, and the incident made the second page in the Finn’s Landing Republican.
+She was certain it could cost her her job as a Killarney County Extension Agent, and that’s when she went to see Al Cole.
 Al was a respected and established attorney with whom she was acquainted from his comings and goings in the county courthouse where Mom’s office was located.

 It was not yet mid-morning when the doorbell rang.
-I answered and there, against a backdrop of newly fallen snow, he stood.
-Normally, he would have walked right in the back door wearing the attire of a field guide, which was his job at that time, at the Flying Feathers hunting preserve near Warren, Indiana.
-That’s where he had lived since the divorce papers forced him out of our house and from where he had driven that morning.
-And normally, by now, on a day off―and especially on a holiday―he’d be drunk.
+I answered, and there, against a backdrop of newly fallen snow, stood my dad.
+Normally, he would have walked right in the back door wearing the attire of a field guide.
+That was his job at that time, at the Flying Feathers hunting preserve near Warren, Indiana.
+And it’s where he had lived since the divorce papers forced him out of our house.
+And from where he had driven that morning.
+Usually, by now, on a day off―and especially on a holiday―he’d be drunk.
 But today was different.

-He stood there in pressed, cuffed, wool slacks and a starched white shirt.
-He was minus a coat in spite of the cold.
+He stood there in pressed, cuffed wool slacks and a starched white shirt.
+He was minus a coat despite the cold.
 I surveyed him from his black dress shoes, spit-shined the way he always polished them after eight years in the Navy, to his jet black hair with nary a speck of gray.
 It was perfectly combed with a little dab of Brylcreem and set off his deep blue eyes.
-It was seldom I had seen them clear in recent years and they stood out in brilliant contrast to my own which he always said got washed out in the rinse cycle.
+It was seldom I had seen them clear in recent years, and they stood out in brilliant contrast to my own, which he always said got washed out in the rinse cycle.
 His arms were full of brightly wrapped Christmas presents.
 He was thirty-eight years old.
 I was eleven.

 She forced a weak smile in return, which I knew was for the sake of my siblings, and said, “Merry Christmas, Don.
 You can put the gifts under the tree with the others we waited to open until you got here.
 I’ll get you some coffee.”
-This she did but immediately returned to the kitchen which was separated from the rest of the house by a swinging green door.
-There, she would smoke her cigarettes, drink her own coffee and try to get lost in a book that would take far away to some romantic island or mansion on a hilltop for awhile.
+This she did but immediately returned to the kitchen, separated by a swinging green door from the rest of the house.
+There, she would smoke her cigarettes, drink her own coffee and try to get lost in a book that would take her far away to some romantic island or mansion on a hilltop for a while.

-Dad walked to the sofa with the two littlest clinging to him and took a seat at the end of the sofa across from the fireplace.
+Dad walked to the sofa, the littlest two clinging to him.
+He took a seat at the end of the sofa across from the fireplace.
 My sister promptly climbed into his lap.
-Preston and Mark crowded in next to them and I took a seat in a stuffed chair along the wall in between the Christmas tree and the fireplace.
-A real fire blazed in it and the scent of burning oak mixed with that of sandalwood, cinnamon and myrrh from the lit candles on the mantle adjacent to the cardboard figures of Mary and Joseph kneeling next to the cradle of baby Jesus.
+Preston and Mark crowded in next to them.
+I took a seat in a stuffed chair along the wall between the Christmas tree and the fireplace.
+A real fire blazed in it, and the scent of burning oak mixed with that of sandalwood, cinnamon, and myrrh from the lit candles on the mantle adjacent to the cardboard figures of Mary and Joseph kneeling next to the cradle of baby Jesus.
 My dad took this in then turned his attention to the tree.
 “That’s a real pretty tree.
 Did all of you help decorate it?”

 “Yes!” the four of us chimed.